cbreak-black/ZetaWatch/README.md

 Currently supported features are:

- * Show pool and vdev status including scrub progress
+ * Show pool, vdev, filesystem stats
  * Show pool / filesystem properties
- * Show filesystem and vdev stats
+ * Start, stop, pause scrubs, and monitor their progress.
- * Import pools and Export pools
+ * Import and Export pools manually, or auto-import when they become available
- * Mount / unmount datasets
+ * Mount / unmount datasets manually or at pool import automatically
- * Load encryption keys for encrypted datasets
+ * Load/Unload encryption keys for encrypted datasets manually or automatically
- * Scrub pools
+ * Optionally store pass phrases in the Mac OS X Keychain
+ * Create, Display, Delete, Clone Snapshots or roll back to them
- * Report errors in notification center
+ * Report errors in notification center when they are discovered

 Installation
 ------------

 ZetaWatch does not require manual installation.
-The bundled helper tool gets installed automatically the first time a privileged operation is performed.
-This requires user- authentication.
-The helper tool is updated as needed.
+Simply copy it into /Application or where ever else it fits.
+The bundled helper tool gets installed automatically the first time the program is started.
+This requires user-authentication.

+ZetaWatch supports auto updates, if enabled.

 For Developers